-The John Hinde Award for Excellence in Science-Fiction Writing was established to encourage reward and foster creativity in the development and showcasing of science-fiction writing for feature film television web-series and interactive media.
+The John Hinde Award for Excellence in Science-Fiction Writing was established to encourage reward and foster creativity in the development and showcasing of science-fiction writing for film, television, web-series and interactive media.

 Funded by a bequest from the late Australian film critic John Hinde the award offers $10 000 for the best produced script and professional support for the best unproduced script submitted each year.